The best way to succeed as an author is to be able to write continuously so you can produce a lot of books consistently.

 An accountability partner can be a family member, a close friend, or a fellow author who was also working toward similar goals.
 Masterminds are another great way to do this.

-Well know the editing is a huge part of the writing process, but when it comes to writing it will slow you down.
+We all know that editing is a huge part of the writing process, but when it comes to doing the actual writing, it will slow you down.
 Spending too much time thinking and worrying over the editing will get in the way of your writing habit.

-Practice writing and not stopping to edit anything.
-Don't even stop to fix that type will or extra comma.
+Practice writing and don't stop to edit anything.
+Don't even stop to fix that typo or extra comma.
 Doing this will train your mind to write when it's time to write, and edit when it's time to edit.

-Lastly, is my final tip, and one of the most important.
-Start small.
+This tip is one of the most important: start small.

 In the landmark book, Atomic Habits, James Clear talks about how starting with small habits and slowly growing them is the best way to form new habits.

 So I definitely do not recommend you try to start a writing habit by writing for four hours a day, or even one hour a day.
 Doing so will only put unneeded barriers in front of you.

 I would start simply with 15 minutes.
 This may not seem like much, but for some people the hurdle is just sitting down to write.
 15 minutes of writing lowers this barrier considerably, making it easier for you to just get started.

 Over time, that 15 minutes will become easy, and you can increase it to 30 minutes, 60 minutes, two hours, and so forth.
 This habit could also be word-count-based, such as a goal of 500 words.

 For example, Stephen King has a writing habit of 2000 words every single day, and he almost never misses it.